DILCISBoard/E-ARK-DIP/specification/index.md

 </object>
 ```

-As can be seen in Table 13 (above) the nature of the relationship, \<relationshipType\> is used (value, e.g. 'dependency'); intimately linked to this is also the indication of a \<relationshipSubType\>, e.g. 'requires'.
+As can be seen above the nature of the relationship, \<relationshipType\> is used (value, e.g. 'dependency'); intimately linked to this is also the indication of a \<relationshipSubType\>, e.g. 'requires'.

 In order to identify the Access Software, which is used to render the representation, the \<relatedObjectIdentifier\> is employed; and the \<relatedEnvironmentPurpose\> gives us a hint about what the purpose is (here: to 'render').